 It’s build your own ramen bowl at this tiny Japanese food hole-in-the-wall in San Francisco's perennially foggy Outer Richmond.
 Pick your broth, choose your meat, and select your toppings from items like corn, bok choy and pork belly, then savor an order of salted edamame and some warm sake (to get the blood flowing) while you wait.

 It's hard to find fault with a delicious helping of house-made pad Thai, especially one that utilizes ingredients both locally sourced and sustainable and with fish sauce sourced straight from Thailand.
-This Michelin-starred eatery is tucked inside the Parc 55 Hilton in SF's Union Square, right above the Powell St. cable car turnaround, and is 100% worth finding.
+This Michelin-starred eatery is tucked inside the Parc 55 Hilton in SF's Union Square, right near the Powell St. Cable Car Turnaround, and is 100% worth finding.
 Dishes like dry-fried pork ribs with yellow curry paste fall off the bone while mussels and nectarine curry ignite taste buds, and the noodles?
 Kin Khao does pad kee mao right with a mix of ground pork, drunken and rice noodles, onions, bell peppers and basil.
 Holy wow!

 Everyone loves Izakaya Sozai in the city's Outer Sunset neighborhood, including most major news outlets in the San Francisco Bay Area and those hailing from Tokyo.
 While small plates of battered takoyaki and garlic sautéed shishito peppers are in-house favorites, nothing beats a bowl of steaming tonkastu: ramen brimming with noodles, scallions and healthy chunks of seaweed in a silky, long-cooking broth that will easily warm your soul.